broadinstitute/gatk/scripts/variantstore/docs/aou/AOU_DELIVERABLES.md

 1. `GvsBulkIngestGenomes` workflow
    - For use with **non-control** samples only!
 To ingest control samples (required for running `GvsCalculatePrecisionAndSensitivity`), use the`GvsAssignIds` and `GvsImportGenomes` workflows described below.
    - This workflow does not use the Terra Data Entity Model to run, so be sure to select the `Run workflow with inputs defined by file paths` workflow submission option.
+   - **NOTE** Be sure to set the input `drop_state` to ZERO.
+This will have the effect of dropping GQ0 reference blocks.
    - `GvsBulkIngestGenomes` performs the functions of both `GvsAssignIds` and `GvsImportGenomes` with a much more scalable design.
 Detailed bulk ingest documentation can be found [here](../gvs-bulk-ingest-details.md).
 1. `GvsAssignIds` workflow
    - For use with **control** samples only!